HPE ProLiant delivers 'record' benchmarking results

 HPE adds that performance and efficiency at these levels allow more workloads to run on fewer servers, reducing hardware acquisition and operational costs, as well as software costs where applications are licensed on a per processor basis.

 “We are extremely proud to continue our relationship with HPE, a foundational partner for AMD EPYC, with their latest platforms.
-The HPE ProLiant servers based on 2nd Gen AMD EPYC processors will unleash new levels of performance and deliver exceptional TCO to customers looking to transform their data centre.”
+The HPE ProLiant servers based on 2nd Gen AMD EPYC processors will unleash new levels of performance and deliver exceptional TCO to customers looking to transform their data center.”

 Workload matching was used extensively to achieve the new HPE ProLiant DL325 and HPE ProLiant DL385 benchmark results.
 Workload matching is a standard feature on HPE ProLiant.
 It brings the expertise of HPE performance engineers to preconfigured profiles that automatically optimise hundreds of BIOS setting combinations to precisely match server resources to workload requirements.